Gated Linear Attention Transformers with Hardware-Efficient Training: Empirical Study

-\paragraph{Training details.} We train all models from scratch at two scales: 340M\footnote{The RetNet and Mamba baselines have 350M parameters in this setting due to slight differences parameterizaton.} and 1.3B.
-All models are trained with the AdamW~\citep{loshchilov2018fixing} using a maximum learning rate of 3e-4.
+\paragraph{Training details.} We train all models from scratch at two scales: 340M and 1.3B.
+All models are trained with AdamW~\citep{loshchilov2018fixing} using a maximum learning rate of 3e-4.
 The 340M models are trained on 15B tokens with a batch size of 0.5M tokens, while the 1.3B models are trained on 100B tokens with a batch size of 2M tokens.
-We use a cosine learning rate schedule with a warmup of 0.5B/1B tokens for the 340M/1.3B settings respectively.
+We use a cosine learning rate schedule with a warmup of 0.5B/1B tokens for the 340M/1.3B settings, respectively.
 The initial and final learning rates are 3e-5.
 We use a weight decay of 0.01, and gradient clipping of 1.0.